Margaret Way: Biography

 Before her marriage, she was a well-known pianist, teacher, vocal coach and accompanist.
 She began writing when her son, Laurence Way, was born, a friend took a pile of Mills & Boon books to her, she read all and decided that she also could write these types of novels.
 She began to write and promote her country with her stories set in Australia.
 She sold her first novels in 1970.
-Margaret Way lives with her family in her native Brisbane.
+Margaret Way lived with her family in her native Brisbane.
 Beginning in 2013, Margaret began to self-publish, releasing her first "e-book" mid-July.

-Margaret died on the 10th of August 2022 in Cleveland, Queensland.
+Margaret died on 10 August 2022 in Cleveland, Queensland.